JuanDArdilaG/juandardilag/README.md

 ## Hi there 👋
-I'm a Colombian developer 🇨🇴 with strong experience in autodidact learning.
+I'm a Colombian developer 🇨🇴 with strong experience in web development and autodidact learning.
 I have participated in a diversity of projects ranging from automation to multi-solution projects with web and mobile platforms.

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/juandiegoardila/)